astronomer/docs/astro/deploy-dbt-project.md

 ## Step 2: Deploy your dbt project

-Choose a Deployment that you want to deploy your dbt project to.
+From the CLI, run the following command to deploy your dbt project.
+The command prompts you to choose the Deployment that you want to deploy your dbt project to.

 ```bash

 astro dbt deploy

 ```

+See [`astro dbt deploy`](https://www.astronomer.io/docs/astro/cli/astro-dbt-deploy) for more information about this command.

 :::tip